-The Company believes that our cash and cash equivalent balance and the estimated proceeds from potential capital market transactions we are considering (of which there can be no assurance) will provide sufficient funds for us to continue our operations through August, 2020 and to be able to advance at least one of its drug candidates into IND stage with the available cash.
-The Company estimates that it will need additional funding to continue further development of its drug candidates through human clinical trials if it does not form a collaborative licensing or partnership agreement with a party that would provide such funding, such as Big pharma.
+The Company believes that our cash and cash equivalent balance and the proceeds from the aforesaid Securities Purchase Agreement will provide sufficient funds for us to continue our operations beyond October, 2021 and to be able to advance at least one of its drug candidates into human clinical trial stage with the available cash.
+The Company estimates that it will need additional funding to continue further development of its drug candidates through later stages of human clinical trials if it does not form a collaborative licensing or partnership agreement with a party that would provide such funding such as Big Pharma.

-Based on our current rate of expenditures and anticipated changes, we have estimated a total cash expenditure budget of approximately \$7 million for the next 12 months, of which approximately \$5.0 million is expected to go towards research and development for our drug candidates, including IND-enabling studies of one of our lead drug candidates, namely Skin Cream for Topical Treatment of Shingles, and approximately \$2.0 million is budgeted for general and administrative expenses.
+Based on our current rate of expenditures and anticipated changes, we have estimated a total cash expenditure budget of approximately \$16 million from October 2020 through October 2021, of which approximately \$12.0 million is expected to go towards research and development for our drug candidates, including IND-enabling studies and anticipated human critical trial of our antiviral treatment for COVID, and approximately \$4.0 million is budgeted for general and administrative expenses.